drupalwxt/wxt/README.md

 ## Architecture

-The goal of WxT 4.0.x line is to make the installation profile very minimal by default.
+The goal of WxT 4.0.x line is to make the installation profile very minimal by default but providing additional extensions that can be enabled as desired.

+WxT offers some light enhancements to Drupal Core, mainly around security and performance, and integration with the Web Experience Toolkit.
+By default, the distribution offers minimal functionality to allow full customizations by users.
+A set of optional extensions is available that provide additional functionality generally beneficial to Government departments.
+A community repository of modules and graduation process will be available to enable collaboration between users in the future.

-All of the additional contrib modules and Lightning integration have been moved into the WxT Extend `wxt_ext` extensions which can now be installed a la carte for fresh installations via the GUI or passed as flags via Drush.
+All of the additional contributed modules and Lightning integration have been moved into the WxT Extend `wxt_ext` extensions which can now be installed a la carte for fresh installations via the GUI or passed as flags via Drush.

 ```
 wxt_extension_configure_form.select_all='TRUE'